-- Implemented Nervecentre e-observations and bed management modules, attracting national attention for our migration approach; - Implemented and embedded e-rostering, winning an award for our impact on clinical and performance targets; - Introduced automation of Social Care Assessment Notice referrals for all our sites, improving communication with social care colleagues, reducing delays and improving patient experience.
-This achievement attracted national attention and we were shortlisted for three awards; - Replaced a number of paper-based assessments with digital ones; - Been successful in obtaining national funding to support the deployment of Electronic Prescribing and Medicines Administration (ePMA) during 2020/21 and 2021/22; - Increasingly automated previously manual processes for reporting information; - Worked with partners to improve our collective analysis and understanding of patient activity trends;
+- Implemented and embedded e-rostering, winning an award for our impact on clinical and performance targets; - Introduced automation of Social Care Assessment Notice referrals for all our sites, improving communication with social care colleagues, reducing delays and improving patient experience.
+This achievement attracted national attention and we were shortlisted for three awards; - Replaced a number of paper-based assessments with digital ones; - Been successful in obtaining national funding to support the deployment of Electronic Prescribing and Medicines Administration (ePMA) during 2020/21 and 2021/22; - Increasingly automated previously manual processes for reporting information; - Worked with partners to improve our collective analysis and understanding of patient activity trends; - Invested in our data centre, servers, storage and networks, providing a strong foundation for our future digital requirements.